-general well-being of for detainees.
-Components Υ N NA Remarks Facilities operate a health care facility in compliance with State and Local laws and guidelines. \boxtimes The facility's in-processing procedures of arriving detainees include medical screening. \boxtimes All detainees have access to and receive medical care.
-The facility has access to a PHS/DIHS Managed Health Care Coordinator. × The medical staff is large enough to provide, examine, and treat the facility's detainee population. × The facility has sufficient space and equipment to afford each detainee privacy when receiving health care. \boxtimes The medical facility has its own restricted-access area.
+Components Y N NA Remarks IN .
+NA Remarks Facilities operate a health care facility in compliance with State and Local laws and guidelines.
+The facility's in-processing procedures of arriving detainees include medical screening.
+All detainees have access to and receive medical care.
+24/7 access The facility has access to a PHS/DIHS Managed Health Care Coordinator.
+The medical staff is large enough to provide, examine, and treat the facility's detainee population.
+The facility has sufficient space and equipment to afford each detainee privacy when receiving health care. ······································ The medical facility has its own restricted-access area.
 The restricted access area is located within the confines of the secure perimeter.
-The medical facility entrance includes a holding/waiting room. \boxtimes The medical facility's holding/waiting room under the direct supervision of custodial staff. × - Detainees in the holding/waiting room have access to a toilet and a drinking fountain. \boxtimes Medical records are kept apart from other files.
+The medical facility entrance includes a holding/waiting room.
+The medical facility's holding/waiting room under the direct supervision of custodial staff.
+Detainees in the holding/waiting room have access to a toilet and a drinking fountain. no drinking fountain, cups offered Medical records are kept apart from other files.
 They are: Secured in a locked area within the medical unit.
 With physical access restricted to authorized medical staff.
-Procedurally, no copies made and placed in detainee files.
-Pharmaceuticals are stored in a secure area.
-Medical screening includes a Tuberculosis (TB) test.
+Procedurally, no copies made and placed in detainee files. locked cabinet in nurse's office Medical screening includes a Tuberculosis (TB) test.
 Every arriving detainee receives a TB test.
 During the admission process.
 Detainee's TB-screening does not occur more than one business day after his/her arrival at the facility.
 Detainees not screened are housed separate from the general population.
-All detainees receive a mental-health screening upon arrival.
-It is conducted: By a health care provider or specially trained officer; Before a detainee's assignment to a housing unit. mental health question asked at intake.
-The facility health care provider promptly reviews all I-794s (or equivalent) to identify detainees needing medical attention.
-The health care provider physically examines/assesses arriving detainees within 14 days of admission/arrival at the facility. \boxtimes Detainees in the Special Management Unit have access to health care services. \boxtimes
+Within 14 days unless medically recommended All detainees receive a mental-health screening upon arrival.
+It is conducted: By a health care provider or specially trained officer; Before a detainee's assignment to a housing unit. screenings done upon arrival at facility The facility health care provider promptly reviews all I- 794s (or equivalent) to identify detainees needing medical attention. \boxtimes The health care provider physically examines/assesses arriving detainees within 14 days of admission/arrival at the facility.